The 12 Steps to an Effective Lead Generation Process

 Every step of the way, you should be looking for tangible numbers that actually mean something and can be measured.
 The points for your lead qualification.
 The number of customers to have come from individual marketing channels.
 The most valuable channels for high-sales leads or long-lived customers.
 Every step of the way has some metric you can monitor.

-Leads and Goals on Google
+Leads And Goals On Google

 Monitoring those metrics is the first step to making improvements to the entire process.
 Make changes, see how the metrics change, and if they improve, keep the changes.
 If they don't, try again.
 Take your time and let the numbers do the talking.